DHolistic/FDUniverse/KILNUniverse/_references/THE KILN CODEX- STORY MASTER DOC V1.md

 📌 Role in the Story: They hold the last pieces of Audemar’s lost language, keeping it alive in whispers.
 ________________________________________
 5. NEW CHARACTER: The Thrown Vessel (The Warrior Castaway)
-•	Name: Originally Auren, now The Thrown Vessel.
+•	Name: Originally Kaelen, now The Thrown Vessel.
 •	Origins: Once a devoted warrior of The Kiln, he was meant to be perfectly fired—a creation with no flaws.
 •	The First Crack: But during his final forging, his glaze fractured—an imperfection The Kiln refused to accept.
 •	Punishment: Cast into the salt marshes, left to rot with other failed creations.